Brazil's CSN profit tumbles as cost, expenses jump

-SAO PAULO, May 10 (Reuters) - CSN , Brazil’s second-largest producer of flat steel products, said net income fell in the first quarter after costs and expenses surged and the impact of heavy rains dragged on production and revenue at its mining unit.
+SAO PAULO (Reuters) - CSN (CSNA3.SA)(SID.N), Brazil’s second-largest producer of flat steel products, said net income fell in the first quarter after costs and expenses surged and the impact of heavy rains dragged on production and revenue at its mining unit.

 São Paulo-based CSN said it earned 92.6 million reais (US$47 million) in the quarter, down 85 percent from 616 million reais a year earlier, according to a regulatory filing on Thursday.
 Net income was down 89 percent from 817 million reais in the fourth quarter.